PavanRangani/docs/docs/prd/limited-partnership/activity.md

 ### UX Rule
 - Shows loader in dialog until activity is approved.
 - If user wants to edit the draft activity and but not approved, then he/she can do that.
-- Only Admin user can have `Create Task` button from edit dialog where activity can be approved.
 - When `Audit Information` of wire instruction is not locked and user click the `Approve Draft` action, system will shows the `Approve Not Possible` dialog with proper message.
 - When the draft activity is approved successfully, the system shows a success message in the dialog.
 [See this](https://drive.google.com/file/d/1vG47erSbL7S5-t6Q2_SjUsrxZFKo_z9r/view?usp=share_link)
 - If any draft activity is approved and some of the mandatory fields are blank, the Edit Activity dialog will open so that the user can add the mandatory fields.
 In this case, UI shows proper warning message as to why edit dialog is opened instead of Approve.
 [See this](https://drive.google.com/file/d/1gvguXMAOZyIU7egWcBrIgPSkRnm9Ld8p/view?usp=share_link)